robojumper/robojumper.github.io/content/too-real/load-order.md

 order there determines whether workshop mods or local mods are loaded first!
 Within these orders, there are different rules:

 * Workshop directories are loaded in the order the Steam API returns them -- generally believed to be subscription date
-* Mod directories are loaded alphabetically
+* Mod directories are loaded alphabetically[^alpha]

 {{< interjection kind="advice" >}}
 A common misconception is that the order of the `ActiveMods` in `XComModOptions.ini` determines config load order.
-For the longest time, the Alternative Mod Launcher had offered a "load order" column that affects only the `ActiveMods` array.
+For the longest time, the Alternative Mod Launcher had offered a "load order" column that affected only the `ActiveMods` array.

 This is wrong.
-Config load order is rarely guaranteed and should not be relied on.
+Config load order is rarely guaranteed and should not be relied on by mod authors.
 {{< /interjection >}}

 ### Workarounds